 Wendy Giray is administrative assistant at the Student Media Center.
 She has worked as a university staff assistant, and she has experience as an administrative assistant, billing agent, bookkeeper and teacher.
 Her student media responsibilities include supervising student office workers, processing payroll and accounts payable, and other daily office activities.

 She received an AA degree from Valencia College in Florida.
 She volunteers as administrator for the Oxford Children’s Chorus and the Oxford String Project, and as treasurer of the Mississippi Chapter of American String Teachers Association.
 She is married to Selim Giray and they have a daughter, Sara.

 Steven Miller is the staff engineer at the Student Media Center, where he works with students and advisers for the daily TV newscast and the radio station.
 Previously, he worked for more than 13 years as broadcast maintenance engineer and IT tech for WAPT-TV, a Hearst station in Jackson.
 He has also taught electronics engineering technology at Hinds Community College.
 He has an AAS degree in electronics engineering/biomedical technology from Hinds, and he has a bachelor’s degree in technology in business management and management information systems from Mississippi University for Women.

 Title: Student Media Creative Services Manager

-Debra Novak joined the Student Media Center in 2012 as the creative services manager.
-She supervises students who design advertising for The Daily Mississippian.
-She worked for the Grand Rapids Press in Michigan for 30 years, where she managed more than 60 marketing/advertising projects each year.
+Debra Novak supervises students who design advertising for The Daily Mississippian.
+She worked for the Grand Rapids Pressin Michigan for many years, where she managed more than 60 marketing/advertising projects each year.
 She served for 20 years as a graphics design advisory member for curriculum at the Kent County Technical Center in Michigan.
-She has a B.A. degree from Central Michigan University.
+She has a bachelor’s degree from Central Michigan University.